-The FDA regulates most packaged foods sold in the United States and has specific requirements for what elements a package must contain (a Nutrition Facts panel, for example).
-In order to sell your food products, you must comply with the FDA’s packaging laws unless your operation is exempt (see this blog).
+The FDA regulates most packaged foods sold in the United States and has specific requirements for what elements a package must contain (e.g. a Nutrition Facts panel, ingredient statement, etc.).
+In order to sell your food products, you must comply with the FDA’s packaging laws unless your operation is exempt.

 The regulations are a little complicated, but this blog should help offer clarity.
-We will cover the basics of packaging regulations, including what elements are required, where they should be placed and, when appropriate, what type-size requirements there are.
+We will cover the basics of packaging regulations, including:

-Before we discuss placement, we need to understand what each area is called and where it is on the package.
+Before we discuss placement, it’s important to understand what each area is called and where it is on the package.

 This is the area most likely to be seen by a buyer at the time of purchase.
 For a rectangular container like a cereal box, the PDP area is the product of the height times the width.
 For a cylindrical container like a can, the PDP area is 40 percent of the product of the height times the circumference.